rebekah-eichberg/summer-2025-safeify/README.md

 - No overfitting
 - Performance was **stable and slightly improved** compared to validation results
-- Macro recall and average precision remained consistent
+- Macro recall remained consistent and PR-AUC improved a little bit.

 ### Test Set Performance Summary